G-2004/SWDV-Java_Project/Project_110_CurVer/README.md

 Added print Party for character node printing all in the linked list

 Combat now prints both teams members

+Nodes now know the previous node that references them in the linked list so long as addAfter() method is run or setPrevNode is run with head node as the input (Still need to add a head node.)

+FP:
+Make party sorting available to the player.

+Combat needs to read the speed of each of up to 8 nodes(first 4 player and first 4 monster both ignoring head nodes) and then list each node by highest speed to lowest speed. needs to know how to skip null nodes.

+add a way to read hp total of each side.

+give character a full heal method.
 ##########################################################################
 FUTURE PLANS